sollecitom/corda-foreign-exchange-example/README.md

 5. POST /purchases with payload {"amount": {"value": 100.0, "currency": "USD"}, "currency": "GBP"} -> no response body (201 Created).
 6. GET /cash -> {"USD":100.0,"GBP":864.0} (200 OK).
 7. As expected, the dollars have been bought and the remaining pounds £864 = £1000 - 1.36 (£/$) * $100.

+## Additional remarks

+- All currency codes are available to generate cash.
+- Only USD, EUR and GBP are available as input/output for currency exchange.